Jesse M. Unruh: California Treasurer

 When he campaigned for state treasurer in 1974, the post was considered insignificant.
 Unruh's radio advertisements assured voters, "Make no mistake about it, I really want this job."
 Once elected, Unruh politicized the office.
 The Wall Street Journal noted he became "the most politically powerful public finance officer outside the U.S. Treasury".
 California pension funds were a major source of revenue for Wall Street underwriting companies, and Unruh secured campaign contributions in exchange for doing business with them.
 The New York Times said he had gained control of "an obscure post whose duties had long emphasized bookkeeping.
 In characteristic fashion, he soon transformed the job into a source of financial and political power that reached from California to Wall Street."
 Because as Treasurer he was an ex officio member of many California boards and commissions, Unruh supervised "the raising and expenditure of virtually all the state's money and consolidated his influence over billions of dollars in public investments and pension funds".

 He served as state treasurer from 1975 until his death from prostate cancer on August 4, 1987, 8 months into his 4th term as treasurer.
-Unruh remains the second longest-serving California State Treasurer behind only Charles G. Johnson (who served 33 years between 1923 and 1956).
+Unruh remains the second-longest-serving California State Treasurer, behind only Charles G. Johnson, who served 33 years between 1923 and 1956.

 The University of Southern California Department of Political Science includes the Jesse M. Unruh Institute of Politics.

 Personal life

 Unruh's nickname "Big Daddy" apparently derives from a character in the Tennessee Williams play, Cat on a Hot Tin Roof.
 Former Senate President pro Tempore Jim Mills in his book A Disorderly House insists it was given to Unruh by then-Assemblyman Don Allen.

 Unruh was a Protestant and belonged to the American Legion.
 He married twice, and had five children.

-Unruh died of prostate cancer at his home in Marina Del Rey, California on August 4, 1987.
+He died of prostate cancer at his home in Marina Del Rey, California, on August 4, 1987.
 He is buried in Santa Monica, California.

 Legacy

-The California State Treasurer's Building was rededicated and renamed the Jesse M. Unruh State Office Building by Gov. George Deukmejian on August 19, 1987.
+The California State Treasurer's Building was rededicated and renamed the Jesse M. Unruh State Office Building by Governor George Deukmejian on August 19, 1987.

 The California State Capitol building's hearing room #4202 currently holds a picture of Jesse M. Unruh.

 The California State Assembly Fellowship Program was renamed the Jesse Marvin Unruh Assembly Fellowship Program to honor the former Assembly Speaker and State Treasurer.